 \section{Conclusions}

 We presented a unified approach to derive concentration bounds for empirical estimates of risk measures.
 Our approach for deriving concentration bounds involves relating the estimation error to the Wasserstein distance between the true CDF and the EDF formed from an i.i.d. sample, and then applying recent concentration bounds for the latter.
 This approach yields concentration bounds for two general categories of risk measures and two estimation schemes, for a class of distributions which includes sub-Gaussian, sub-exponential, and heavy-tailed distributions.
-The two categories of risk measures covered by our results contain well known risk measures such as CVaR, spectral risk measures, UBSR, CPT value and RDEU as special cases, while the estimators given in the literature for these risk measures form specific examples of the two estimation schemes covered by our results.
+The two categories of risk measures covered by our results contain well known risk measures such as OCE (with CVaR as a special case), spectral risk measures, UBSR, CPT value and RDEU as special cases, while the estimators given in the literature for these risk measures form specific examples of the two estimation schemes covered by our results.
 Our bounds extend and, in some cases, improve existing bounds for specific risk measures.
 More importantly, our unified approach contrasts with the case-by-case approaches tried in the literature.
-We illustrate the usefulness of our bounds by providing an algorithm and the corresponding regret bound for a stochastic bandit problem involving a general risk measure.
+We illustrate the usefulness of our bounds by providing an algorithm and the corresponding regret bounds for a stochastic bandit problem involving a risk measure of each category.